 What’s it about?

 First Man opens in the early 1960s, with Armstrong working as an experimental test pilot, flying the rocket-powered X-15 to the upper reaches of Earth’s atmosphere.
 In the harrowing sequence, Armstrong is unable to descend, bouncing off the atmosphere until it seems like he’s in danger of floating off into space entirely.
 He’s able to resolve the situation, however, and lands safely.
-Back on the ground, Armstrong and his wife Janet (Claire Foy) are worried about their young daughter Karen who is suffering from a brain tumor.
-Armstrong is an engineer by trade, analytical and data-oriented, and he seems to view Karen’s illness as a problem to be solved.
-She eventually passes away, and in the hopes of making a fresh start, Armstrong applies and is accepted into NASA’s Gemini program.
+Back on the ground, Armstrong and his wife Janet (Claire Foy) are worried about their young daughter Karen, who is suffering from a brain tumor.
+Armstrong is an engineer by trade, analytical and data-oriented, and he seems to view Karen’s illness as an equation to be solved.
+After her death, in the hopes of making a fresh start, Armstrong applies to and is accepted into NASA’s Gemini program.

 What’s it really about?

-Everyone within NASA seems to look ahead with the hubris that they can always solve the next problem, no matter how large, and it’s left to the families of the astronauts to call out exactly what’s at stake.
+Everyone within NASA seems to look ahead with the hubris that they can always solve the next problem, no matter how large.
+It’s left to the astronauts’ families to call out exactly what’s at stake.
 “You’re a bunch of boys,” Janet tells Deke Slayton (Kyle Chandler), the director of flight crew operations, while her husband is in a perilous situation during the Gemini 8 mission.
 “You don’t have anything under control.”
 It’s a direct repudiation of the swaggering personas in movies like The Right Stuff and Apollo 13, and it underscores a point that’s rarely discussed when the space program is portrayed in popular culture: when tragedy strikes, the larger program may continue, but the families who lose loved ones are permanently affected.

 Is it good?

 It never feels like Armstrong and the other astronauts are riding around in state-of-the-art spacecraft that are impervious to harm.
-These vehicles groan and creak and shudder in unsettling ways.
+These vehicles groan, creak, and shudder in unsettling ways.
 The simplest things go wrong at the most inopportune times.
 Spaceflight, First Man emphasizes, is messy and dangerous, and assuming that humanity has mastered any of it is the height of arrogance.

 The production design is stunning across the board, re-creating not just the familiar Mission Control center, but things like the primitive multi-axis trailer and the intricate details of the Gemini space capsule.
 Chazelle and director of photography Linus Sandgren mix 16mm and 35mm film stocks for a grainy look that feels more like a period documentary than a modern-day biopic.
 It’s undeniably effective.
 They move to native IMAX footage when Armstrong finally goes to the lunar surface.
 It’s a tremendously clever use of the format: the change in detail, scope, and aspect ratio convey just how otherworldly and transformative stepping onto the surface of the Moon actually was.
 The transition is a magical moment.
 Viewers should seek out the film in proper IMAX presentation above all other possible formats.